paulrouget/servo-embedding-api/README.md

 not enough to build a full browser application, which requires some other extra powers, like access to the operating system.
-This project doesn't address this problematic as it's an orthogonal problem (we usually refer to app level or operating system access as "Runtime).
+This project doesn't address this problematic as it's an orthogonal problem (we usually refer to app level or operating system access as "Runtime").

 # Overview